 Heartland Payment Systems v.
 Mercury Payment Systems

-In 2014, Heartland Payment Systems sued Mercury Payment Systems for “deceptive pricing” that Heartland claims was used to steal clients.
+In 2014, Heartland Payment Systems sued Mercury Payment Systems for “deceptive pricing.”
+Heartland claims Mercury utilized deceptive tactics to steal clients.
 The federal lawsuit accused Mercury Payment Systems of false advertising and unfair competition.

 Mercury Payment Systems’ Reply

 In response to the Heartland Payment Systems lawsuit, Mercury Payment Systems said that the charges are erroneous and stated that they would fight the lawsuit.
-As of October 30, 2015, Mercury has not made a public comment on the Archer’s Barbeque lawsuit, which was announced earlier this week.
+As of October 30, 2015, Mercury has not made a public comment on the Archer’s Barbeque lawsuit.

 Are these lawsuits accurate?